 Before Oman actually banned the use of VPNs by individuals, the use of private encrypted communications was also illegal, meaning that VPN use has been frowned upon for a while.
 As an absolute monarchy, free speech and democracy are not held in high regard in Oman, and because VPNs provide online freedom, they are banned.
 The country’s ISPs also enjoy a monopoly on VoIP communications, blocking all competitors.
 Locals use VPNs to circumvent the government monopoly.

 VPNs can only be used by institutions or organizations if they are approved by Oman’s Telecommunications Regulatory Authority (TRA).

 Iran is a regular abuser of free internet access, which it does to manipulate its citizens.
 The country censors many of the world’s most popular websites in an effort to eliminate Western influence.
 During times of political unrest and elections, it throttles nationwide internet speeds to make communication and organization difficult.
 It is no surprise, then, that VPNs are illegal in Iran.
-Only government-approved VPNs are legal to use, and those, naturally, provide the government with censorship and surveillance capabilities.
+Only government-approved VPN providers are legal, and those, naturally, provide the government with censorship and surveillance capabilities.